kaiserpelagic/restrecord-example/README.md

 ## Setup and Configuration

 Configure the api endpoint in Boot.scala by setting the url var in RestWebSerice.
 Here we are using Twitter's search api.
-This can be overriden later on if you need a spefic Record to hit a different endpoint.
+This can be overriden later if you need a spefic Record to hit a different endpoint.
 The default is "localhost".

 ```scala
 object Boot.scala {